Monty1029/red_squadron/README.md

 	   - Re-factor the GUI to allow allow users to change a greater number of simulation factors, including:
 			- the ranking strategy of each User
 			- the Strategy used by Producers (a or b)
-	   - Allow the GUI to show the results of the simulation graphically over time with a line graph
 	   - Update all documentation to account for new project changes
 	   - Include suggestions made by SYSC 3110 TA's on "Milestone 2"